Lys-san/T-Linkage/README.md

 For any information, please contact me at lysandre.macke@enpc.fr

 ## References
-[1] Roberto Toldo and Andrea Fusiello.
+[1] Luca Magri and Andrea Fusiello.
-Robust multiple structures estimation with j-linkage.
-ECCV 2008.
+T-linkage: A continuous relaxation of j-linkage for multi-model fitting.
+CVPR 2014.